Hareharankl/React-App/README.md

 Here, I developed a simple Vite + React App and perform containerization using Docker.
-I pushed the docker image into EKS Cluster and deploy the application ArgoCD a GitOps tool.
+I created a EKS Cluster using AWS CLI.
+Im using using Github Action workflow which Build the application, Check the code quality, push the docker image into dockerhub and update the tag into helm chart file.
+I'm deployed the application ArgoCD a GitOps tool.